12 min read

 This section is not tax advice — consult a CPA for your specific situation.
 But here are the basics every traveling DC construction worker should understand:

-Per diem is tax-free IF: You maintain a tax home, the assignment is temporary (under 12 months at one location), and the per diem does not exceed the GSA rate.
-If you fail any of these conditions, your per diem becomes taxable income.
+Per diem may be non-taxable IF: You maintain a tax home, the assignment is temporary, the accountable plan is structured correctly, and the per diem does not exceed the allowed rate.
+If you fail any of these conditions, your per diem can become taxable income.

 Tax home: This is your primary place of business or the area where you live.
 If you have an apartment or house where you pay rent/mortgage and maintain as your residence, that is your tax home.
 If you give up your residence and travel full-time without a permanent home, you may not have a tax home — which means all per diem becomes taxable.
 Keeping your home base matters.